 I - Incomplete

-Given when a student with a legitimate reason as determined by the instructor, does not complete all the work for the course within the semester that he/she is registered for the course.
-A provisional grade should be what the student would earn if no additional work is submitted.
-The faculty member may assign a provisional grade through ZAGWEB’s Faculty Services tab and the “Email Provisional Grades” blockwhich will initiate an automated email to the Registrar’s OfficeThe provisional grade received will be applied to a student’s academic record thirty (30) calendar days into the following semester (summer sessions are not included) as outlined every semester on the Academic Calendar.
-Date extensions beyond this date may be requested and must be approved through the appropriate Deans' Office and the Office of the Provost.
-Forms for this action can be obtained from the Registrar's Office.
+Assigned when a student, with a legitimate reason as determined by the instructor, does not complete all the work for the course within the semester that he/she is registered for the course.
+Faculty members may assign a provisional grade to represent what the student would earn if no additional work is submitted.
+This process is through ZAGWEB’s Faculty Services tab and the “Email Provisional Grades” block, initiating an automated email to the University Registrar’s Office.
+The provisional grade received will be applied to a student’s academic record thirty (30) calendar days into the following semester (not including summer sessions) as outlined every semester on the Academic Calendar.
+Date extensions beyond this date may be requested and must be approved through the appropriate Dean’s Office and the Office of the Provost.
+Forms for this action can be obtained from the University Registrar's Office.

 IP - In Progress

 Designated elective courses may be taken on the Pass/Fail grading option by student request, not that of the instructor.
-Students select this option prior to the last published date to Withdraw from courses and may not revoke their decision after this date, by completing the appropriate paperwork in the Registrar’s Office.
+Students select this option prior to the last published date to Withdraw from courses and may not revoke their decision after this date, by completing the appropriate paperwork in the University Registrar’s Office.
 Letter grades assigned by instructors that are 'B' or higher are converted to 'P' grades at the end of the semester and grades of B- or below are converted to 'F' grades.
 The 'P' grade does not calculate into the grade-point average and the credits earned count toward the minimum number of credits required to graduate.
 The 'F' (fail) grade affects the cumulative GPA as a standard 'F' grade.

 S/NS - Satisfactory/Non Satisfactory